A quick guide to conveyancing solicitors

 What will my conveyancing quote include?

-The quote from your conveyancer or solicitor will include basic fees, disbursements and expenses.
+The quote from your local conveyancing solicitor will include basic fees, disbursements and expenses.
 The basic fees will cover the cost of your solicitor or conveyancer’s time.
 Disbursements and expenses are costs that are incurred by your solicitor or conveyancer which are passed onto to you.
 The kind of disbursements you are likely to be charged for include: local authority searches, Stamp Duty Land Tax, Land Registry, environmental and drainage searches.
 Expenses have VAT added and include, electronic ID verification, telegraphic transfers and dealing with shared ownership or new build properties.